smf-steve/parse_options/MUSING.md

 These should be consider akin notes that you take during a class lecture.
 One might say, more ramblings as opposed to musing

+# Next Steps/Work
+  1. muse some more
+  1. finish working on fictitious, an examplar for using getopts
+  1. validate parse_options works
+     - based upon musing of improving getopts
+     - appears to be comparable to getopt's functionality
+  1. create a version of fictitious, as an examplar for using getopt
+  1. create a version of parse_option using getopt
+  1. refine musing
+  1. create TDB specification for man git

 # Current Recap
   1. getopts:
      - nice utility to simplify the use of condensed options -lst, as opposed to -l -s -t
      - its a hack to use the tool to use long options, e.g., --long value
      - views the option's name as the string _after_ the first hyphen (-)
        * given: -s and --long, the names are s and -long, respectively
-     - the programmer's switch/case statement refers to these names, and special is need  for long options
+     - the programmer's switch/case statement refers to these names, and special code is need for long options

   1. getopt:
      - canonicalizes the presentation of options